davidsneighbour/kollitsch.dev/content/blog/2021/music-for-the-new-year/index.md

     title: Khruangbin @ Villain | Pitchfork Live
 tags:
   - programming-music
+posttype: music
+video:
+  artist: khruangbin
+  title: Khruangbin @ Villain | Pitchfork Live
   youtube: q4xKvHANqjk
-posttype: video

 ---

 Some mellow music to let the year run out to.
-No more programming for last 10 hours ;)
+No more programming for at least 10 hours ;)